-Apache Tomcat is an open source web hosting server for Java based web application.
+Apache Tomcat is an open source web hosting server for the Java-based web application.
 Tomcat is licensed under Apache License version 2.
 Apache has released a stable version of Tomcat 8 on June 25, 2014.
 Which is available for download on its official site.
-Apache tomcat 8 has upgraded some features.
+Apache Tomcat 8 has upgraded some features.
 Below are few details about Tomcat 8.

 - Tomcat 8 requires JAVA 7 or Higher to work.